EYFS and Year One

 The teacher adds to their phonics working wall, using sounds that have been taught and evidence of the children’s writing to support their learning.
 The children are also given opportunities within their child led activities to apply their skills.

 The format of each lesson follows the same pattern.
-This being; recap (using flashcards of previous sounds taught and tricky words), new sound being taught, the children practicing the new sound (in both reading and writing) and applying the new sound in both reading and writing.
+This being; recap (using flashcards of previous sounds taught and tricky words), new sound being taught, the children practicing the new sound (In both reading and writing) and applying the new sound in both reading and writing.

 Phonics vocabulary is shared and taught to the children, this includes words such as: graphemes, phonemes, sound buttons, digraphs, trigraphs, quadgraphs, common exception words, tricky words, syllables and polysyllabic words.

+Assessments of the children’s sound knowledge occur at the end of each half term.
 Interventions and booster groups may be used in order to target children who need more specific sound input, as well as for the children who are sight readers.

 The children who did not achieve the phonics screening test in Year 1 have separate phonics interventions with an adult.
 This is in order to target specific areas with each child.